-Steven LaForest (EGL BSE-ME/MSE-IOE '08) is Plant Director for Great Lakes Coca-Cola, a dedicated Coca-Cola bottler and distributor serving retailers throughout Chicagoland and the Midwest.
+Steven LaForest (EGL BSE-ME/MSE-IOE '08) is VP of Sales Ops for Great Lakes Coca-Cola, a dedicated Coca-Cola bottler and distributor serving retailers throughout Chicagoland and the Midwest.

 Q: What is the most challenging aspect of your work life today?